Taiwan coast guard unveils last of its new ships that can carry missiles in war time

 China views democratically governed Taiwan as its own territory, over the objections of Taipei’s government.

-Chinese President Xi Jinping told U.S. President Donald Trump in Beijing on Thursday that mishandling the countries' disagreements over Taiwan could push China-U.S. relations to a "dangerous place".
+Chinese President Xi Jinping told US President Donald Trump in Beijing on May 14 that mishandling the countries’ disagreements over Taiwan could push China-US relations to a “dangerous place”.

 Taiwan’s coast guard is at the front lines of dealing with what the government calls China’s “grey zone” harassment – actions like regularly sending warships and warplanes near Taiwan that stop short of combat but are designed to test and wear out Taiwan’s defences.